JuliaLang/julia/doc/manual/types.rst

 matters of behavior — the way functions are defined to act when given objects of these types as arguments.
-This is why a nominative type system is necessary: if structure determined type, which in turn dictates behavior, it would be impossible to make ``Bool`` behave any differently than ``Int8`` or ``Uint8``.
+This is why a nominative type system is necessary: if structure determined type, which in turn dictates behavior, then it would be impossible to make ``Bool`` behave any differently than ``Int8`` or ``Uint8``.

 .. _man-composite-types: